National Vodka Day

 Celebrating National Vodka Day

-Celebrating National Vodka Day is quite easy.
-All you have to do is to pour yourself a glass of this alcoholic beverage or have a glass of it with friends.
-If you prefer to go out to the local tavern, pub or bar, you can also order one of your favorite vodka-based drinks.
+Celebrating National Vodka Day is quite simple.
+All you need to do is pour yourself a glass of this alcoholic beverage or enjoy it with friends.
+If you prefer to go out to the local tavern, pub, or bar, you can also order one of your favorite vodka-based drinks.
 Just be sure to drink responsibly.

-Real vodka fans may even opt to cook with this beverage on this day.
-And if you’re on social media and enjoying a stiff drink, then you might want to use the hashtag #NationalVodkaDay as you post drunken pictures of yourself.
+True vodka enthusiasts may even choose to cook with this beverage on this day.
+And if you’re on social media enjoying a stiff drink, you might want to use the hashtag #NationalVodkaDay as you post pictures of your celebration.

 Conclusion

-National Vodka Day is the perfect day to enjoy a nice cold glass of vodka, or one of your favorite vodka concoctions, and contemplate the history of a beverage that was born in Eastern Europe and is now enjoyed by people all over the world.
+National Vodka Day is the perfect opportunity to enjoy a nice cold glass of vodka or one of your favorite vodka concoctions and reflect on the history of a beverage that originated in Eastern Europe and is now enjoyed by people all over the world.

 When is it?